How to create looping workflows in HubSpot

 That’s why a dedicated property like Weekly Email Flag works well for this pattern.

-It’s also important to remember that a record cannot re-enter a workflow if it is still active in it.
+A record cannot re-enter a workflow if it is still active in it, and HubSpot prevents re-enrollment for the same property value change within the same minute.
 Your delays and toggles need to be designed so that the contact has exited before the re-enrollment condition is checked again.
 Without that timing, the loop will break.

 Official documentation is clear on this: re-enrollment must be explicitly enabled in the workflow settings, and the record must meet both the original enrollment triggers and the re-enrollment condition for it to work.
 (HubSpot knowledge base reference)